Joe Kehoskie

 Joe Kehoskie /ˌkiː'oʊskiː/ (born January 18, 1973) is an American baseball consultant, executive, and entrepreneur.
 He has worked in professional baseball in a variety of capacities since 1984, formerly working in minor league baseball (1984–1994) and as a player agent (1996–2011).

 Kehoskie is often quoted in the media as an expert on baseball-related topics, particularly baseball in Latin America.
 He has made national TV appearances on outlets including ESPN, CBC, Al Jazeera English, and PBS, and been interviewed on radio networks including ESPN Radio, CBC Radio, NPR, and WFAN.

-Kehoskie was an early and harsh critic of the lockdowns in response to the COVID-19 pandemic, writing in March 2020: "Our 'leaders,' 'experts,' and media fear-mongers are obliterating the global economy, running roughshod over our civil liberties, [and] ruining the lives of millions of people...
-Anyone who supports the draconian 'mitigation' measures currently in place throughout the U.S. and elsewhere, rather than a targeted quarantine of high-risk people, is either a moron or a monster."

 Early life

 Kehoskie was born and raised in Auburn, New York, a small city 25 miles southwest of Syracuse in the Finger Lakes region of central New York.

 He is a 1990 graduate of Auburn High School, from which he graduated in three years.

 Professional baseball career

 Minor leagues (1984–1994)

 Kehoskie was hired as a batboy by his hometown Auburn Astros, then the short-season Class A affiliate of the Houston Astros, in 1984 at age 11.
 He worked for the team through 1991 in a variety of roles including office assistant, official scorer, and clubhouse manager.
 From 1989 to 1991, he also covered the team as a correspondent for The Citizen, Auburn's daily newspaper.

 In early 1992, Kehoskie was hired by the Rochester Red Wings, then the Triple-A affiliate of the Baltimore Orioles, where he was a member of a staff that included Joe Altobelli, Russ Brandon, Josh Lewin, Bob Socci, and Glenn Geffner.
 He worked for the Red Wings until late 1994.